sagemath/sagewiki_to_gh-2022-10-10/faq.md

 === How do I run Sage in a browser that is not the system default === Issue this command "env SAGE_BROWSER=opera /usr/bin/sage -notebook" either from the command prompt or as a menu command for Sage.
 Assumes a Linux operating system, Opera as the browser, and I happen to use KDE as my desktop.

+=== How to get Sage's Python to recognize my system's Tcl/Tk install? === It may be that you have Tcl/Tk installed and that your system's Python recognizes it but Sage's Python does not.
+To fix that, install the tcl/tk development library.
+On Ubuntu, this is the command

+{{{
+sudo apt-get install tk8.5-dev
+}}}
+Next, reinstall Sage's Python:

+{{{
+sage -f python-2.5.2.p8
+}}}
+This will pick up the tcl/tk library automatically.
+If

+{{{
+sage: import _tkinter
+sage: import Tkinter
+}}}
+does not raise an ImportError then it worked.

 == Developing in Sage ==
 === What tools do I need to develop in Sage? ===
 You need the prerequisite tools listed in the README.txt file in the root directory of Sage.